loopholelabs/latensee/README.md

 - [pojntfx/hydrapp](https://github.com/pojntfx/hydrapp) provides the application framework.
 - [Font Awesome](https://fontawesome.com/) provides the assets used for the icon and logo.
-- [go-redis/redis](https://github.com/redis/go-redis) provides the Redis client.
+- [go-redis/redis](https://github.com/redis/go-redis) provides the Redis/Valkey client.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/loopholelabs/latensee][gitrepo].
-For more contribution information check out [the contribution guide](https://github.com/loopholelabs/latensee/blob/master/CONTRIBUTING.md).
+For more contribution information check out [the contribution guide](./CONTRIBUTING.md).

 ## License